Honeywood-Whiskey/greenclub-stakeholder-map/docs/01-overview/impact_statement.md

 ## 🧭 Closing Thought

-> The GreenClub Stakeholder Map is not just software — it’s a *continuity system* for student-driven sustainability work.
+> The GreenClub Stakeholder Map is designed to be a system interface that tackles traditional challenges in stakeholder outreach and hopefully enables students to accomplish more.

-By connecting data, people, and place, it ensures Cornell’s sustainability ecosystem continues to grow — not restart — each semester.
+By connecting data, people, and place, it ensures Cornell’s sustainability ecosystem continues to grow, not restart, each semester.